Best Fuji Accessories

-As for camera straps for your Fuji camera, there are plenty of options to choose from in this post I wrote on the topic.
+As for camera straps for your Fuji camera, there are plenty of options to choose from.

-Pictured above is also the newly released Holdfast Money Maker Solo – a great-looking, highly functional cross body strap that attaches to the 1/4″ hole on the base of your camera, allowing it to be carried upside down, which is arguably the most practical way of carrying a camera.
+Then there’s the Holdfast Money Maker Solo (see title image) – a great-looking, highly functional cross-body strap that attaches to the 1/4″ hole on the base of your camera, allowing it to be carried upside down, which is arguably the most practical way of carrying a camera.

-Then of course there’s the excellent Peak Design Leash, but we’re moving away from ‘retro’ to ‘techy’ here a bit…!
+Then, of course, there’s the excellent Peak Design Cuff, but we’re moving away from ‘retro’ to ‘techy’ here a bit…!

 There are no specific camera bags for Fujifilm cameras as such, but anything that encourages you to really take advantage of the smaller, lighter camera system by packing less, is a good thing.

-I’ve already written guides to the best all round camera bags, rolling bags, backpacks, bags for females and sling bags, so I’ll include some of my current bag choices specific to smaller camera gear set ups here instead.
+I’ve already written guides to the best all-round camera bags, rolling bags, backpacks, camera messenger bags, bags for females and sling bags, so I’ll include some of my current bag choices specific to smaller camera gear setups here instead.

-If you’ve come from a DSLR background like me, I’m assuming you’ve significantly down-sized your camera gear collection by coming Fuji.
+If you’ve come from a DSLR background like me, I’m assuming you’ve significantly down-sized your camera gear collection by choosing Fuji.

-It’s refreshing to shoot with less equipment, and you can take advantage of much more compact and lightweight camera bags too.
+It’s refreshing to shoot with less equipment, and you can take advantage of much more compact and lightweight camera bags to complement your Fuji set up too.

 In keeping with the look of Fuji cameras, I prefer to use more classic, or retro-inspired camera bags to house all the gear.

-For my other cameras, I’m a fan of the Peak Design Everyday Sling (reviewed here) and the LowePro Passport Sling III for small shoots, and the newly released Peak Design Travel Bag when I need to pack a bit extra.
+For my other cameras, I’m a fan of the Peak Design Everyday Sling (reviewed here) and the Peak Design Travel bag (review) when I need to pack a bit extra.